 In type 1 diabetes, the body's immune system attacks and destroys the cells that produce insulin.
-As no insulin is produced, your glucose levels increase, which can seriously damage the body's organs.
+As insulin production decreases until no more is produced, your glucose levels increase, which can seriously damage the body's organs.

-Type 1 diabetes is often known as insulin-dependent diabetes.
-It's also sometimes known as juvenile diabetes or early-onset diabetes because it usually develops before the age of 40, often during the teenage years.
+Type 1 diabetes usually develops before the age of 40, often during the teenage years.

 Type 1 diabetes is less common than type 2 diabetes.
 In the UK, it affects about 10% of all adults with diabetes.

 If you're diagnosed with type 1 diabetes, you'll need insulin injections for the rest of your life.